szabodanika/microbin/README.md

 ## Features

-- Is very small
 - Entirely self-contained executable, MicroBin is a single file!
-- Animal names instead of random numbers for pasta identifiers (64 animals)
 - Server-side and client-side encryption
 - File uploads (eg. `server.com/file/pig-dog-cat`)
 - Raw text serving (eg. `server.com/raw/pig-dog-cat`)
+- QR code support
 - URL shortening and redirection
-- QR code support
-- Very simple database (JSON + files) for portability, easy backups and integration
+- Animal names instead of random numbers for pasta identifiers (64 animals)
-- SQLite support
+- SQLite and JSON database support
-- Private and public, editable and final, automatically and never expiring uploads
+- Private and public, editable and uneditable, automatically and never expiring uploads
-- Syntax highlighting
 - Automatic dark mode and custom styling support with very little CSS and only vanilla JS (see [`water.css`](https://github.com/kognise/water.css))
-- Most of the above can be toggled on and off!
+- And much more!

 ## What is an upload?